imagej/imagej.github.io/pages/Gabor_Filter_script.md

 ---

-![Example of a two-dimensional Gabor filter kernel (with a spectrum LUT).](Kernel-Gabor-filter.png
+![Example of a two-dimensional Gabor filter kernel (with a spectrum LUT).](/images/pages/Kernel-Gabor-filter.png
-"Example of a two-dimensional Gabor filter kernel (with a spectrum LUT).")
+"Example of a two-dimensional Gabor filter kernel (with a spectrum LUT).")"
 This is an example of how to create [Gabor filters](wikipedia:Gabor_filter "wikilink") in Fiji using Beanshell scripting.
 The script will create and apply a set of Gabor filters to